 Sometimes, even if you are eating hormone balancing foods, you need magnesium supplementation too.
 Here’s a rundown on some supplement options:

 - Magnesium glycinate: This is the Rolls Royce of magnesium because it is a gut-friendly form that is highly bioavailable and better tolerated, causing fewer side effects like diarrhea.
 I especially recommend the chelated form which is broken into amino acids which do not complete for absorption with other minerals – making it highly bioavailable.
 I particularly like the Hormone Balance Nutritionals’ Magnesium Replenish.
 This unique form of magnesium has been shown to be effective for individuals with the greatest impairments in magnesium absorption, including those with inflammatory bowel conditions, among whom the prevalence of overt magnesium deficiency may be as high as 86%.
 I recommend starting with one 300mg and then go up if you feel you’re not seeing enough benefit.

 - Magnesium citrate: Combines the mineral with citric acid and may have laxative effects.
 If you can’t afford to buy magnesium glycinate, this is the next best option.
-If you are chronically constipated it is also a good choice because it can cause loosen stools.
-I like the brand called Pure or Magnesium Calm.
+If you are chronically constipated it is also a good choice because it can cause loose stools.
+I like the Hormone Balance Nutritionals Magnesium Citrate

 - Topical magnesium: One of my favorite ways of absorbing magnesium is through the skin, which allows you to bypass your digestive system, avoiding any digestive upset.
 Some women say they experience a wonderful sense of relaxation when applying magnesium oil on their feet and shoulders before bed.
 If the magnesium oil stings you, combine it with a little coconut or almond oil.